hicked/-/README.md

 7. Incorporate sequential turn signals.

 ## Circuit Diagram
-A couple notes:
-1. Two DC-DC Buck converters are used, one  to drive the 12V LEDs and one to drive the 5V Arduino Nano.
-2. Note that, at full brightness, the WS2815s do run hot: Each LED can draw 0.3W.
-66 LEDs means 20W of power.
-At 11V max brightness the current draw is around 0.75A.
-If the LEDs or Buck are getting hot, either lower the Buck output voltage, or brightness of the LEDs.

 ![Screenshot 2025-01-04 022818](https://github.com/user-attachments/assets/97b3e572-dd8e-40e1-9ff4-1bbe8d284469)
+> *Two DC-DC Buck converters are used, one to drive the 12V LEDs and one to drive the 5V Arduino Nano.
+However, to be safe, the Buck converters are set to 11V and 4V respectively.*
+>
+> *Additionally, at full brightness, the WS2815s and Buck may run hot: Each LED can draw 13mA, at 12V thats 0.16W per LED.
+With 66 LEDs, thats 11W.*
+>
+> *For this reason, try to keep the current draw below 0.75A.
+If the LEDs or Buck are getting hot, simply lower the brightness of the LEDs.*

 ## Other Media